Post-Hopf algebra in non-commutative probability theory: Background

 \subsection{Notations}

-In this work, the letters $H$ and $K$ always denote \emph{co-commutative Hopf algebras}.
+In this work, the letters $H$ and $K$ consistently denote \emph{co-commutative Hopf algebras}.
 We use subscripts to distinguish between structural morphisms in the case where there is more than one Hopf algebra at stake, for example $\eta_H$ (unit), $\Delta_H$ (coproduct), $\varepsilon_H$ (counit),\ldots We use ${\rm Prim}(H)$ to denote the Lie algebra of the \emph{ primitive elements of a Hopf algebra $H$},

-In general, we reserve small-case letters to denote "infinitesimal" objects, such as Lie--Rota--Baxter operators (defined further down) or Lie algebras.
-Uppercase letters are used to denote "integrated" objects, such as universal envelopes, Hopf algebras, etc.
+We generally reserve small-case letters to denote "infinitesimal" objects, such as Lie--Rota--Baxter operators (defined further down) or Lie algebras.
+Uppercase letters denote "integrated" objects, such as universal envelopes, Hopf algebras, etc.